1e0ne1/backend_test/readme.md

         |- routers
         |- index.js (main file)

-**backend**: Developed in NodeJs, using Express.js.
+## backend: Developed in NodeJs, using Express.js.
 Other NPM modules:
     - **UUID:** Package for unique id
     - **JSON Web Token:** Package for authenticate.
 It provides encryption unsing HMAC-SHA256.
     - **NODEMON:** Package for update changes in development.

+## Usage:
-**Usage:** You can start the backend server with the command "npm run dev" that will start server on port 3000.
+You can start the backend server with the command "npm run dev" that will start server on port 3000.
 You can go to the following urls:
     - **CREDENTIALS:** You can go to *http://localhost:3000/credential* and create a new credential by using the following parameters:
         **METHOD:** PUT
         **BODY:** Key and Shared Secret.